-Dr. Janine Barden-O'Fallon has worked in the field of monitoring, evaluation and research in international health and development for more than a decade.
-She specializes in family planning and reproductive health, collecting primary quantitative and qualitative data, developing M&E tools and methodologies and providing technical assistance to in-country government agencies and organizations on the collection, analysis and use of information for program planning and decision-making.
+Dr. Janine Barden-O'Fallon has worked in the field of monitoring, evaluation and research in international health and development for more than fifteen years.
+She specializes in family planning and reproductive health, collecting primary quantitative and qualitative data, developing M&E tools and methodologies and providing technical assistance to global initiatives, government agencies, and organizations on the collection, analysis and use of information for program planning and decision-making.
 She served as Director of MEASURE Evaluation PRH, a five-year USAID-funded project, from 2009-2014.

-International Steering Committee, International Conference on Family Planning
+- International Steering Committee Member, International Conference on Family Planning

 Population & Reproductive Health Portfolio Lead for Data for Impact, funded by the United States Agency for International Development.

 Senior Research Associate at the Carolina Population Center.

 Responsible for the development and maintenance of the Family Planning/Reproductive Health Indicators Database.
 The database has over 400 indicators and was developed with input from more than 150 experts in the field of family planning and reproductive health.
 It has had over 1.5 million visits since 2015.

 Association of gender-related factors and household food security in southwest Oromia, Ethiopia: Evidence from a cross-sectional study.
 Hiruy H, Barden-O’Fallon J, Mitiku F, Millar L. (2023).
 Agriculture & Food Security..

 Need for standardized measure of modern method availability: Assessment of indicators using health facility data from three country contexts.
 Barden-O’Fallon J, Ijdi R. (2023).
 Studies in Family Planning.